Finger on the pulse: The best smart rings of 2025

 It's thinner than many smart rings because it doesn't need as many sensors.
 The zirconia ceramic design is scratch resistant, hypoallergenic and waterproof.
 It's available in black, white, silver, or a limited edition 'stealth' matte black colour.

-Unlike most contactless payment methods, which are linked to a bank account, the McLEAR Ringpay ring works like a prepaid card which you top-up via its companion app.
+Unlike most contactless payment methods, which are linked to a bank account, we love that the McLEAR Ringpay ring works like a prepaid card which you top-up via its companion app.
 To make a payment, simply tap your hand on the payment terminal.
 You can transfer funds to the ring, set up auto top-ups when the balance falls below a certain level, and you can suspend payments via the app, if your ring goes missing.

 Pros